Best Facial Recognition Cameras 2024

 But there are concerns.
 Not everybody wants to have their photo filed away in a mini security database, for instance.3 That’s the ethical dimension.
 Technically, to run face recognition now, you need a high-res camera, above-average internet speeds, and a cloud storage/monitoring plan.
 In other words, it isn’t going to be cheap.

-That said, you can find reasonably-priced cameras equipped to identify friendly faces.
-Our top picks are a great starting point.
-For some broader tips on integrating AI into your home, head on over to our AI home safety guide.
+That said, you can find reasonably-priced cameras equipped to identify friendly faces, and our top picks are a great starting point.

 FAQs